MetPX/sarracenia/doc/subscriber.rst

 separator character.
 The top of the topic tree is used by sr_sarracenia, so usually users only deal with sub-topics, two levels down from the root.

-By default, the sub-topic is ´#´ which is a wildcard that matches and and all subtopics.
+By default, the sub-topic is ´#´ which is a wildcard that matches all subtopics.
 The other wildcard usable in the subtopic option is ´*´ which matches anything between two periods (a single level of the topic hierarchy.)
 The subtopic option tells the broker what notifications are of interest to a